open-cloud/open-cloud.github.io.old/2_developer.md

 cluster, and then link this cluster to the running XOS you just installed.
 To set up XOS with an OpenStack cluster hosted on CloudLab:

 * Create your CloudLab experiment using the *Tutorial-OpenStack* profile.
-Instantiate it on the *CloudLab Wisconsin* cluster.
+Instantiate it on the *CloudLab Clemson* or *CloudLab Wisconsin* clusters.
 * Login to the *ctl* node of the experiment and run the following:
 ```
 $ git clone https://github.com/open-cloud/xos.git